-where the first command creates file MyClass.dot that represents the CFG, and the last command draws the CFG in a PDF file.
+where the first command creates file MyClass. dot that represents the CFG, and the second command writes the CFG to a PDF file.
 The dot program is part of Graphviz.

 In the output, conditional basic blocks are represented as octagons with two successors.
 Special basic blocks are represented as ovals (e.g., the entry and exit point of the method).